Field Trips to Memorial Hall Museum and The Indian House Children's Museum

-Fees for Indian House and Memorial Hall Museum field trips (as of Sept.
-2011): $6 per student for two hours; $10 per student for four hours.
+Fees for Indian House and Memorial Hall Museum field trips: $6 per student for two hours; $10 per student for four hours.
 To register for field trips or for more Information, please contact Lynne Manring at: 413-774-7476 ext.
 33.or email

 The following activities take place in the Indian House, a 20th C. replica of a house that survived the 1704 raid on Deerfield.
 We also offer All Day Scout Badge Workshops , Overnight Scout and Brownie Programs, Brownie Try-Its, 2 Hour Scout Workshops and Birthday Parties

 Pre-visit activities are now available for those classes planning to visit the Indian House Children’s Museum.
 Please contact Lynne Manring (413-774-7476 ext.
 33.or email) to receive these pre-visit activities packet by mail.